jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Years later, Baran's network was built when the US government's Advanced Research Projects Agency (ARPA) saw the wisdom in a node-packet distributed communications network.
 In 1969 ARPA used Baran's technical specs to build ARPAnet, the first version of the internet.
 Although it's grown bigger and faster, the internet is still technically unchanged from its 1969 version.
 That's why within the DNA of the internet we use everyday, is an information netwowrk no one can control.

+But the internet wasn't built by lone geniuses.
+It was a culture of collaboration that kickstarted the Internet Act.
+At places like Bell Labs, IBM, Fairchild Semiconductor, Intel, and Apple, millions of technicians, welders, engineers, electrical workers, tool makers, physicists, chemists, designers, marketers, machinists.
+The Internet Age was born, when Main Street collaborated to invent the future.
+Just a taste for what greatness the era of mass-collaboration will do for our unhappy civilization.

 The majic of the internet attracts us all.
 We use laptops, smartphones, iMessage, Facetime, Reddit, and so many other internet services.
 We evolve our cyborgology everytime we use a new online tool.
 Yet, we also don't appreciate how much our tools change our mentality.
 Free speech, the right to vote, love of scientific truth, all came once we held their corresponding tools.
 The majic of learning new tools also gives us a new philosophy.
 We don't realize it until a Douglas, Rousseau or Neo explain the new philosophy to us.

 The internet was created to survive a nuclear bomb.
 Think of how powerful it must be.
 No one can control it.
 No professor, executive, president, or king can shut it down.
 An individual has the exact same access as any corporation or government.
 The internet lets individuals communicate, work, and collaborate together with no middlemen.
 That's why the internet is majical.
 Whoever uses it, is automatically evolved.
 You already believe in Techvolution.
 You're already empowered to live inside the Internet Age's era of mass-collaboration.
 But only when you realize it.